LeiCodes/Portfolio/README.md

 #SQL

-1. Describe Statistics - Returns descriptive statistics of a desire column
+1. Descriptive Statistics - Returns descriptive statistics of a desire column
 2. Join Operation - Returns a tabled joined together of information from 2 tables

 SQL Skeleton Scripts that can be used in applications involving SQL and data analysis